-The applicants will apply by writing an essay and submitting it by Sunday, July 19, 2020.
+Applicants for the program must meet the following requirements: 1) be a member of St. Brendan's parish, 2) be someone accepted into a full time Catholic educational program (this includes home school programs), 3) be active within the community of St. Brendan's, 4) provide proof of educational costs, including books and other activity fees, net of all other scholarship(s)/award(s) money.
+The applicants will apply by writing an essay and submitting it by Sunday, June 13, 2021.
 The essay should be no more than one side of one page and should discuss the reasons why a Catholic education is important to the applicant and how he or she and the surrounding community will benefit from this child’s Catholic education.
 The parents of children entering kindergarten through 6th grade may write the essay on behalf of the child.